Consumer Medicine Information

 Some medicines may interfere with the absorption of Roxin.
 These include:

-You can still take these medicines while you are taking Roxin.
-However, you must take Roxin at least 2 hours before or 2 hours after taking any of these medicines to make sure there is no problem with absorption.
+You can still take these medicines while you are taking Roxin, however, you must take Roxin at least 2 hours before or 2 hours after taking them to make sure there is no problem with absorption.

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking Roxin.